 Review summary: Canon 100D vs Fujifilm X-T10

 So what is the bottom line?
-Is the Canon 100D better than the Fujifilm X-T10 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Canon 100D and the Fujifilm X-T10?
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 100D: